 Researcher biography

 Mitch has worked within the UQ Composites group since 2010 on a diverse set of projects, from exploring the use of novel natural-fibres in composites, modelling of ultrasonic wave propagation, advanced manufacturing processes, product development and innovation, nondestructive testing and development of hybrid composite materials systems.
 Mitch received his PhD from UQ in 2018 for his work on the detection of laminar damage in composite laminates using nonlinear ultrasonic techniques.
-Recently, he has worked on composite material projects with DMTC demonstrating the effectiveness of computer-assisted manufacturing (CAM) of composite tooling, modelling the structural performance of composite components, and investigating hybrid composite materials system performance.
+Recently, he has worked extensively on industry technology development and innovation projects administered through DMTC, including in the role of project leader and program leader (Enabling Technologies and High Temperature Sub-Assemblies).